Maslow/github-gist-explorer/README.md

 5. Create, edit, delete, rename the files of gist.
 6. You can create gist from file in activity editor directly.
 7. You can create gist from the selection!
+8. You can create gist from the clipboard.
 ```

 ## How to use